lshpaner/eda_toolkit/source/usage_guide.rst

     :type std_color: str or list of str, optional
     :param label_names: Custom labels for the variables of interest.
 Keys should be column names, and values should be the corresponding labels to display.
     :type label_names: dict, optional
+    :param show_legend: Whether to show the legend on the plots, default is ``True``.
+    :type show_legend: bool, optional
     :param kwargs: Additional keyword arguments passed to the Seaborn plotting function.
     :type kwargs: additional keyword arguments